saurabh-sm/toposort/README.md

 # Expected Output

-The output should display the list of nodes in topological sorting, separated by whitespace (space, tab, new line, etc.) followed by a new line, then followed by the length of the longest path and a longest path.
+The output displays the list of nodes in topological sorting, separated by whitespace (space, tab, new line, etc.) followed by a new line, then followed by the length of the longest path and a longest path.

 For example, for the graph in the second figure, the output will be: